State-of-the-Edge/lfedge-landscape/README.md

 Netlify will generate a staging server for you to preview your updates.
 Please check that the logo and information appear correctly and then add `LGTM` to the pull request confirming your review and requesting a merge.

+Detailed instructions can be found in this guide: [Adding a New Landscape Entry (Web Interface)](https://wiki.lfedge.org/pages/viewpage.action?pageId=12730420)

 ## Logos

 The following rules will produce the most readable and attractive logos: